Raffaello/sdl2-hyper-sonic-drivers/README.md

 ## Emulators

 At the moment the only implemented emulators are OPL chips.

 ### Adlib/Sound Blaster PRO 2.0 chips

 - [x] Mame OPL2
 - [x] Mame OPL3
 - [x] DosBox OPL2
 - [x] DosBox Dual OPL2
 - [x] DosBox OPL3
 - [x] Nuked OPL3
-- [x] "woody" OPL2/Surround OPL2 (adding a sort of chrous effect)
+- [x] "woody" OPL2/Surround OPL2 (adding a sort of chorus effect)

+## Render Audio to Disk

+It is possible to render the audio buffer to disk into a 16 bits PCM WAVE file of:

+- [x] OPL emulated chips (ADL Files only at the moment)

 ## Usage

-see the `example` folder for some basic usage.
+see the `examples` folder for some various basic usage.

 ## Credits